Stuyk/ramblings/rewriting-the-dollar.md

 US consumers deposit around $18-20 Trillion per year, by issuing or converting consumer deposits into stablecoins they are forced to purchased T-Bills using the people's money.

-Collectively, major stablecoin issuers (like Circle, Tether, etc.) hold well over $200 billion in U.S. Treasury Securities.
+Collectively, major stablecoin issuers (like Circle, Tether, World Liberty Financial, etc.) hold well over $200 billion in U.S. Treasury Securities.
 This staggering amount positions them among the top global holders of U.S. debt, surpassing many traditional foreign nations.

 This massive, new, non-foreign source of capital for U.S. debt helps to keep the government's borrowing costs (interest rates) low, effectively masking the severity of the national debt crisis.